andyschwarzl/gpuNUFFT/README.md

 -------------------------------------------------------------------------------
 WINDOWS, with Visual Studio:
 -------------------------------------------------------------------------------
-build project using cmake or cmake-gui, starting from project root directory:
+Setup a working version of [Visual Studio Community 2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx) or use the Visual Studio professional edition if available.
+Generate the project solution using the CMake-GUI or from command line by starting from the project root directory:

     > mkdir build
     > cd build
     > cmake .. -G "Visual Studio 2008 Win64"
     > Build created Solution gpuNUFFT.sln using Visual Studio

-Ensure that at least a Visual Studio 2008 Express build environment is setup correctly.
-If the library shall run using Win64 check that all necessary Visual Studio Add-ons are installed correctly and a Win64 dummy project can be created using VS.
+For the Win64 platform check that all necessary Visual Studio Add-ons are installed correctly and a Win64 dummy project can be created using VS.

 -------------------------------------------------------------------------------